Nilkanth temple (Mandu)

 Nilkanth Temple or Imarat-i-Dilkhusha (the heart-pleasing abode) is a Mughal architecture temple built on the orders of Mughal Emperor Akbar by the governor of Mandu, Shah Badgah in 1574 AD.
-This temple was built for the chief and favorite consort of Akbar, Empress Mariam-uz-Zamani, who was a follower of Hinduism.
+Akbar commissioned this temple for his favourite wife, Empress Mariam-uz-Zamani, who was a follower of Hinduism.

 The temple is dedicated to Lord Shiva and is a popular Hindu pilgrimage site.
 It is surrounded by dense valleys and is adjacent to the mountain ranges of Nilkanth valleys.

 Background

 The Nilkanth palace was built by the Mughal governor of Mandu, Shah Badgah in 1574 AD for the Mughal Empress Mariam-uz-Zamani, the favorite wife of Akbar, who in popular culture is known as Jodha Bai.

 This palace was built adjacent to the ancient shrine of Lord Shiva and encompasses the shrine itself.

 The name recorded of this palace in the Imperial Mughal documents is 'Imarat-i-Dilkhusha' (the heart-pleasing abode).

 It became the favorite retreat place of the eldest surviving son of Emperor Akbar and Empress Mariam-uz-Zamani, Jahangir.